 Any parent or carer can at any time submit a complaint to Ofsted about any aspect of childcare provision.
 Ofsted will consider and investigate all complaints that are in breach of the EYFS Statutory Framework.

-All children after the term they turn three are eligible for Nursery Education Funding, which currently stands at 15 hours a week.
-(Sept 2015)
+All children after the term they turn three are eligible for Nursery Education Funding, we currently offer 15 hours a week.

 - in combination with more than one provider should they choose to do so